Science: The driving force behind our work

 Using rigorous science, we find the proven solutions to environmental issues

 At EDF, science is our compass.
-We were founded by scientists, and now—forty years later—science still drives all that we do.
+We were founded by scientists, and now—50 years later—science still drives all that we do.

 We have dozens of scientists on staff who track, review, conduct and apply cutting-edge research and regularly collaborate with the best scientific minds from other leading institutions.

 Our scientists scan the horizon for emerging issues that could demand our attention.

 For example, several years ago EDF chief scientist Steve Hamburg identified a critical lack of data on methane emissions, which can leak from oil and gas infrastructure.

 Methane is a potent greenhouse gas, so it’s important to know the scale of the problem.

 To close the data gap, we organized a massive collaboration with 90 academic researchers and companies to conduct a series of 16 research projects measuring methane emissions along the natural gas supply chain.